francis-clairicia/EasyNetwork/README.md

 from collections.abc import AsyncGenerator from typing import Any, TypeAlias

-from easynetwork.api_async.server import AsyncBaseRequestHandler, AsyncClientInterface from easynetwork.api_sync.server import StandaloneTCPNetworkServer from easynetwork.exceptions import BaseProtocolParseError from easynetwork.protocol import StreamProtocol from easynetwork.serializers import JSONSerializer
+from easynetwork.api_async.server import AsyncStreamClient, AsyncStreamRequestHandler from easynetwork.api_sync.server import StandaloneTCPNetworkServer from easynetwork.exceptions import StreamProtocolParseError from easynetwork.protocol import StreamProtocol from easynetwork.serializers import JSONSerializer

 # These TypeAliases are there to help you understand
 # where requests and responses are used in the code